If you wish more people reached out to you and asked you to hang out with them, reach out to others and ask them to hang out with you.

 Be that instigator of awesome by bringing together a weekly group of friends and acquaintances.
 Be the hub of the social circle.

 If you currently have absolutely zero friends, then start there.
-Start by inviting two or three people from work who you kind of like or are interested in knowing more.
+Start by inviting two or three people from work who you kind of like or is interested in knowing more.
 Invite your cousin.
 Invite that person you met via an online dating app but it didn’t really go anywhere.
 Invite whoever… as long as you’re genuinely curious about them, and/or might want to invest in your relationship with them.

 If you want to go low-cost, you can have the group be a book club.
-If you want to really ball-out, you can host a full-on dinner where you provide all of the food, drinks, and Jenga blocks (because is it really a party without a rousing game of Jenga? – unrelated side note: Jenga, please sponsor my blog I love your game so much you basically raised me, k thanks).
+If you want to really ball out, you can host a full-on dinner where you provide all of the food, drinks, and Jenga blocks (because is it really a party without a rousing game of Jenga? – unrelated side note: Jenga, please sponsor my blog I love your game so much you basically raised me, k thanks).

-Again, everyone is always looking for cool, unique experiences to have, but people are inherently lazy and don’t want to be the fire-starter who makes it happen.
+Again, everyone is always looking for cool, unique experiences to have, but people are inherently lazy and don’t want to be the firestarter who makes it happen.
 Be that fire-starter.
 Organize the dinner.
 As a one-off thing, or ideally, as an ongoing, weekly event.

 One of the most commonly prescribed (non-medicinal) pieces of advice that people suffering from chronic depression get is to volunteer.